 The Board seeks members who combine a broad spectrum of experience and expertise with a reputation for integrity.
-Directors should have experience in positions with a high degree of responsibility, be leaders in the companies or institutions with which they are affiliated and be selected based upon contributions they can make to the Board and management and their ability to represent the interests of shareholders.
+Directors should have experience in positions with a high degree of responsibility, be leaders in the companies or institutions with which they are affiliated and be selected based upon contributions they can make to the Board and management.
+Directors should also have the ability to represent the interests of shareholders and possess a willingness to appropriately challenge management in a constructive manner.
 The Board will also take into account diversity of a candidate’s perspectives, background and other demographics.

 2. Optimum Board Size

 The Board believes its optimum size is 10 to 15 members.

 3. Director Independence